dfiedlerx/dfiedlerx/README.md

 - 🔭 Working on Boticario in Brazil
 - 🌱 Learning React, Flutter and Angular in frontend and about nodeJs, PHP and Java in Backend
 - 👯 Looking to collaborate on social or distuptive projects
-- 🤔 Looking for help with a new own company
+- 🤔 Lnaching  a new own company
 - 💬 Ask me about everything

   </div>